feelpp/feelpp-book/Tutorial/04-UsingExpressions.md

 <!-- toc -->

 The next step is to construct a function space over the mesh.
-The source code is available in [myexpression.cpp](code/04-myexpression.cpp) with its configuration file [myexpression.cfg](code/04-myexpression.cfg).

 # Step by step explanations

 - We start by loading a Mesh in 2D